mcdemarco/the-new-kitchen-cookbook/bread/naan.md

 ## Variants

-You can mix fresh chopped spices in oil and brush them on late in the process: [](http://thecafesucraine
+You can mix fresh chopped spices in oil and brush them on late in the process: [Herbed Naan – From 5 Minute Dough](http://thecafesucrefarine.com/2012/08/herbed-naan/).